- Must the entity make an election to pay Pass Through Entity Tax each year?

 Payment of an Indiana state income tax at the entity level is a deductible expense for the entity, which reduces the amount of federal adjusted gross income flowing through to the owners.
 Accordingly, the Schedule K-1 issued to the owners will reflect less income than would otherwise be reported.
 This results in a lower federal income tax for the owners.

-- Can nonresident partners and shareholders residing in reverse credit states be included on the composite schedule?
+- Can nonresident partners and shareholders residing in reverse credit states be included on the Schedule PTET?

 - Can the PTET credit be utilized as withholding credit for purposes of the IT-2210?

-Yes, PTET should be included as a withholding credit on line 1 of Schedule 5 of the IT-40 or Schedule F of IT-40PNR, which is then included as a withholding tax credit on line 5 of IT-2210.
+Yes, PTET should be included as a credit on Line 3 of Schedule 5 of the IT-40 or Schedule F of IT-40PNR, which is then included as a withholding tax and PTET credit on Line 5 of IT-2210.

 - Are composite tax payments still required for an entity that has made or will make a PTET election?

-PTET supplants composite tax requirements up to the amount of PTET owed.
+PTET supplants state composite tax requirements up to the amount of PTET owed.
 Thus, the PTET provisions regarding estimated and extension payments supersede the composite tax requirements for nonresident individual owners since the PTET and composite tax rates are the same for nonresident individuals.
+However, PTET does not supplant county tax that may be due on Schedule Composite.

 PTET does not have to be elected prior to the due date for a composite tax payment in order for the PTET requirements to control as long as the PTET election is made prior to or concurrent with the filing of the pass-through entity’s return.